neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

-# Quiz App
+# Recap Project 2: Quiz App - Interactivity

-In a previous project you create the layout for a Quiz App with HTML and CSS.
+In a previous project, you've created the layout for a Quiz App with HTML and CSS.
 The focus of this project is to add interactivity with JavaScript.

 ## Tasks